All Episodes

 Yes, they just walk by you and keep moving the crowd.

-And you thought they would do that this time.
+And you thought they would do that this time?

-This is very horrible out there.
+It was very horrible out there.

 So there you have it.

-Uh police are supposed to ignore journalists and not damage their sets or their equipment at all in a riot.
+Police are supposed to ignore journalists and not damage their sets or their equipment at all in a riot.

-Here is uh Mike in Baltimore.
+Here is Mike in Baltimore.

 Thank you very much, Rush.